Millions of people live their lives dealing with chronic migraine symptoms. Are you one of them?

 If this is not something that worked in the past, then seeking further medical treatment may be necessary.
 Painkillers, caffeine derivatives or muscle relaxants are often prescribed to help relieve the intense headaches and/or effective triptans and ibuprofen to abort migraines.

-You might like to read our how to treat a migraine with ice and heat.
+You might like to read how to treat a migraine with ice and heat.

-Biofeedback may be beneficial to some people.
-If you can learn to control the headaches by becoming more aware of and changing the body's responses such as heart rate, skin temperature, and muscle tension, it could possibly help.
+Biofeedback may be beneficial to you.
+If you can learn to control your headaches by becoming more aware of and changing the body's responses such as heart rate, skin temperature, and muscle tension, it could possibly help.

 Read more about biofeedback and migraines.